vivarium-collective/vivarium-core/doc/getting_started.rst

 have the following sub-folders:

-* ``library``: This is for utility functions like those shared across processes, compartments, and/or experiments.
+* ``library``: This is for utility functions like those shared across processes, composers, and/or experiments.
 * ``processes``: This is where you'll write your processes.
 We've provided a ``template_process.py`` file to get you started.
 Generally you'll want to have one process per file.
-* ``compartments``: This folder will hold your compartments.
+* ``composites``: This folder will hold your composers, which generate composites of multiple processes.
 * ``experiments``: This folder will hold your experiments.
 These are the files you'll probably be executing to run your simulations.